tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-custom-data-source.md

 # Manage custom data sources (Azure Data Catalog REST API)

-This article describes the REST APIs used to managed a custom data source in Azure Data Catalog.
+This article describes the REST APIs used to manage a custom data source in Azure Data Catalog.
 Use the **Enumerate** and **Register** methods:

 ## Enumerate method